-He also dedicated himself to discovering and nurturing talented scholars, enrolling many of them in the school's master's program and sending students to prestigious Ph.D. programs across the country.
-His UNCC colleague Jeff Meyer praised Dan's tireless devotion to students who showed interest in India.
+In the classroom, Dan introduced thousands of students to India’s religion, history, architecture, and literature.
+He delighted in teaching occasional Sanskrit tutorials as an “overload” of his already full teaching schedule, and he took pleasure in nurturing talented scholars, whether enrolling them in his department’s M.A. program or sending them to other schools’ Ph.D. programs.
+UNCC colleague Jeff Meyer praised Dan's tireless devotion to students who showed interest in India.
 “Once he had a student who wanted to do independent study on the Bhagavad Gita but had a full-time job.
 Dan drove fifteen miles once a week to meet with him during the student's lunch hour, then made it back for his afternoon class.”

-During vacation breaks, Dan often led students and lifetime learners on very popular excursions to India, sponsored by institutions such as the National Geographic Society, the American Museum of Natural History and the Smithsonian Institute.
-Catherine Mowry, who participated in one of those trips, remembers Dan as a “great tour leader.
+During vacation breaks, Dan often led students and life-long learners on very popular excursions to India, sponsored by such institutions as the National Geographic Society, the American Museum of Natural History, and the Smithsonian Institute.
+Catherine Mowry, who participated in one of those trips, described Dan as a “great tour leader.
 He made you see the lotus bloom every day.
 He dazzled us with the Taj Mahal, the Red Fort, and the wonders of Ajanta, Ellora and other sites, yet took us into lesser known places of great simplicity and beauty.
 He helped us see the beauty of India in its culture and in the lives of ordinary Indians in big cities and in country villages.”

 Dan’s recreational time often involved study, consuming mystery novels, visiting the Smoky Mountains, and performing acts of kindness for others.
 He became an accomplished cook, and his lovely thank you notes brought a warm feeling to those lucky enough to receive them.
-He will be deeply missed by his loving family, by generations of his students, by his university colleagues, by the Myers Park Baptist Church congregation, and by his many other friends in this community.
+Though Dan often jovially described himself as a cantankerous curmudgeon, he was well-known for his kindness, generosity, and thoughtfulness.